 Emilia Romagna and Italian Wine Tourism

 Many Italian wine tours focus on Tuscany, or the Veneto region, which is home to Prosecco.
-But Emilia Romagna offers some amazing Italian wine tours, many with a focus on wines you might not know.
-Although Chianti offers famous global wines, Emilia Romagna offers lesser known wines.
+But Emilia Romagna offers some amazing Italian wine tours, often with a focus on wines you might not know.
+Although Chianti offers famous global wines, Emilia Romagna offers lesser-known wines.

 Emilia Romagna is home to Lambrusco, an amazing sparkling Italian red wine.
 There are “secret” wines like Albana or Negretto.
 And, there are mainstream Italian grapes like Sangiovese, which is used to make Chianti.
 This region is home to some good tasting wine, even if not as well known.